slotThe/hmenu/README.md

     files = [ "~/.config/emacs/" ]
     ```

-    in which case all *files* in that directory will be added to the list of files that `hmenu` cares about.
+    in which case all *files* in that directory will be added to the list of files that `hdmenu` cares about.
     Directories can also be traversed recursively:

     ``` toml